-Professional pathways lead to careers in film production, television, web & screen industries and the broader screen arts and cultural sectors.
-Graduate employment opportunities exist in many areas, including: all levels of the film industry, VFX, television, online content providers, advertising agencies, production facilities, motion graphics, in house production facilities, state bodies and any group involved in the creation and distribution of screen content.
+Work in film production; television, web & screen industries; and the broader screen arts and cultural sectors.
+Graduate employment opportunities exist in all levels of the film industry; VFX; television; online content providers; commercial production; production facilities; motion graphics; in house production facilities; and corporate and state bodies.

 Pathways for taught and by research postgraduate programmes in film and screen arts include: MA in Screenwriting, MA in Creative Production + Screen Finance, Viewfinder international Joint MA in Cinematography and KinoEyes international Joint MA in Filmmaking.